xyw0025/Tesseract/readme.md

 The file `chi_tra_TRAIN.traineddata` should be put under path /usr/local/share/tessdata/ , etc.
-If it's installed succesfully, chi_tra_TRAIN can be seen using command "tesseract --list-langs"
+If it's installed succesfully, chi_tra_TRAIN can be seen using command "tesseract --list-langs".

 ### to run: